gigascience/gigadb-website/docs/curators/CURATOR_TOOLS_BASTION.md

 [peterl@ip-10-99-0-95 user5]$ /usr/local/bin/transfer --doi 102498 --sourcePath /share/dropbox/user5/ --backup --apply
 ```

-After you have confirmed the files are safely stored in Wasabi and Glacier then the user and user.orig dropbox directories should be deleted to save storage space.
+After you have confirmed the files are safely stored in Wasabi and Glacier then the `user` and `user.orig` dropbox directories should be deleted to save storage space after the manuscript has been published.

 ## `postUpload`: a wrapper script to create readme file and update file metadata in database